NO×JAWANDO

 The Montgomery County economy is at an inflection point.
 The next County Executive will decide whether the county chooses growth — building more housing, attracting more employers, broadening the tax base — or doubles down on the policies of the past decade.

 Will Jawando's record on every one of those questions is on the page you just read.
 He co-sponsored the rent control law that froze multifamily construction.
 He voted against the University Boulevard housing plan.
-He has proposed five different tax increases.
+He has proposed or voted for six different tax increases.
 And he has chaired the Education Committee through one of the most troubled stretches in MCPS history — the same school system whose performance is central to the county's competitiveness for families and employers.

 This is the record.
 Voters can decide what to do with it.